Exterior Door Painting Cost

 What's Involved in Exterior Door Painting?

-When hiring a contractor to do any job in your home, it's important to know what the job itself entails so you can be sure you're getting the most for your money.
-Below is a general step-by-step guide.
+When hiring a contractor to paint an exterior door, it's important to know what the job entails so you can be sure you're getting the most for your money.
+Below is a general step-by-step guide based on maintaining a wooden door correctly.

 Prime & Paint